mikikiv/docu-taylerandmikey/docs/pets/olympia.md

 ---
-sidebar_label: About Scout
+sidebar_label: About Olympia
-sidebar_position: 5
+sidebar_position: 4
 tags:
- - Scout
+ - Olympia
 ---

-# Scout
+# Olympia

 Scout is our little princess cat.
 She is very social, but very shy around dogs, especially around dogs that she doesn't live with.